 WHAT TO EXPECT

-A virtual network must be created before deploying a cloudSwXtch EC2 instance.
+A virtual network must be created before deploying a cloudSwXtch instance.

-It must contain at least one subnet that's used for both the control and data plane communication.
+It must contain at least one subnet that's used for both the control and data plane communication, but it can use two, one subnet for each.

-It is recommended that it is private facing and does not auto-assign public IPs.
+It is recommended that it be private-facing and not auto-assign public IPs.

 This single subnet will be used for xNIC installation.

-The subnets will also be used xNIC installations.
+The subnets will also be used for xNIC installations.

 In this section, users will learn how to validate whether a subnet exists to be used as both the control and the data plane for their virtual network.
 This is in preparation for cloudSwXtch installation on Azure.
 We will also walk through an alternative method of using 2 subnets, separating the control and data plane.